Crunch-io/ta-da/content/dashboards/the-new-normal.md

 date = "2020-08-26T14:45:58-04:00"
 draft = false
 title = "The new normal"
-subtitle = "Create in the GUI with zero coding know-how requierd" label = "The new normal" carousel_img_1 = "img/dashboards/custom-layouts.svg" carousel_img_2 = "img/dashboards/powerpoint.svg"
+subtitle = "Create in the GUI with zero coding know-how required" label = "The new normal" carousel_img_1 = "img/dashboards/custom-layouts.svg" carousel_img_2 = "img/dashboards/powerpoint.svg"